alf-p-steinbach/C--20-Coroutines/README.md

 ---
 ### 5.2.
 Producing values via `co_yield`, using only basics.

 A coroutine that produces values communicates those values via its `Promise`.
 To this end the `Promise` class can be outfitted with a yield-value data member.
-For a conventional coroutine there’s no value yet immediately after instantiation, and this example models that by using `std::optional` for the data memeber &mdash; which here also serves to communicate whether the coroutine has finished:
+For a conventional coroutine there’s no value yet immediately after instantiation, and this example models that by using `std::optional` for the data member &mdash; which here also serves to communicate whether the coroutine has finished:

 ~~~cpp
 using Yield_result  = int;